Using the APIC CLI

 • OSPF configuration adds area route-map and area connectivity commands.

-Configurations done through the NX-OS style CLI are rendered in the APIC GUI.
-They can be seen, but sometimes may not be editable in the GUI.
-Also changes made in the APIC GUI may be seen in the NX-OS style CLI, but may only partially work.
-See the following examples:
+Because Cisco APIC supports multiple user interfaces (UIs) for configuration, the potential exists for unintended interactions when you create a configuration with one UI and later modify the configuration with another UI.
+For example, configurations done through the NX-OS-style CLI are rendered in the Cisco APIC GUI.
+They can be seen, but sometimes might not be editable in the GUI.
+Similarly, changes made in the Cisco APIC GUI can be seen in the NX-OS-style CLI, but might only partially work.

 leaf 102